Source code for pyoptsparse.pyOpt_utils

 def _denseToCOO(arr: ndarray) -> dict: """ Return a COO array that is a COO representation of the dense numpy array, arr Parameters ---------- arr : numpy array Returns ------- dict : mat The pyoptsparse representation of a sparse matrix """ nRows = arr.shape[0] nCols = arr.shape[1] data = arr.flatten() cols = np.mod(np.arange(nRows * nCols), nCols) rows = np.arange(nRows * nCols) // nCols return {"coo": [rows, cols, data], "shape": [nRows, nCols]} def _csr_to_coo(mat: dict) -> dict: """ Convert the given CSR matrix to a COO format Parameters ---------- mat : dict pyoptsparse matrix definition """ # This is straight forward - just expand out the rows rowp = mat["csr"][IROWP] cols = mat["csr"][ICOLIND] data = mat["csr"][IDATA] coo_rows = np.zeros(len(cols), "intc") coo_cols = np.array(cols, "intc") for i in range(mat["shape"][0]): coo_rows[rowp[i] : rowp[i + 1]] = i coo_data = np.array(data) return {"coo": [coo_rows, coo_cols, coo_data], "shape": mat["shape"]} def _csc_to_coo(mat: dict) -> dict: """ Convert the given CSC matrix to a COO format Parameters ---------- mat : dict pyoptsparse matrix definition """ # This is straight forward - just expand out the rows colp = mat["csc"][ICOLP] rows = mat["csc"][IROWIND] data = mat["csc"][IDATA] # This is straight forward - just expand out the columns coo_rows = np.array(rows, "intc") coo_cols = np.zeros(len(rows), "intc") for j in range(mat["shape"][1]): coo_cols[colp[j] : colp[j + 1]] = j coo_data = np.array(data) return {"coo": [coo_rows, coo_cols, coo_data], "shape": mat["shape"]} def _broadcast_to_array(name: str, value: ArrayType, n_values: int, allow_none: bool = False): """ Broadcast an input to an array with a specified length Parameters ---------- name : str The name of the input.
 This is only used in the error message emitted. value : float, list[float], numpy array The input value n_values : int The number of values allow_none : bool, optional Whether to allow `None` in the input/output, by default False Returns ------- NDArray An array with the shape ``(n_values)`` Raises ------ Error If either the input is not broadcastable, or if the input contains None and ``allow_none=False``.
 Warnings -------- Note that the default value for ``allow_none`` is False. """ try: value = np.broadcast_to(value, n_values) except ValueError: raise Error( f"The '{name}' argument is invalid.
 It must be None, a scalar, or a list/array or length {n_values}." ) if not allow_none and any([i is None for i in value]): raise Error(f"The {name} argument cannot be 'None'.") return value

-[docs] def try_import_compiled_module_from_path(module_name: str, path: Optional[str] = None) -> Union[types.ModuleType, str]: """ Attempt to import a module from a given path.
+[docs] def try_import_compiled_module_from_path( module_name: str, path: Optional[str] = None, raise_warning: bool = False ) -> Union[types.ModuleType, str]: """ Attempt to import a module from a given path.
 Parameters ---------- module_name : str The name of the module path : Optional[str] The path to import from.
-If None, the default ``sys.path`` is used.
+If None, the default ``sys.path`` is used. raise_warning : bool If true, raise an import warning.
+By default false.
 Returns ------- Union[types.ModuleType, str] If importable, the imported module is returned.
-If not importable, the error message is instead returned. """ orig_path = sys.path if path is not None: path = os.path.abspath(os.path.expandvars(os.path.expanduser(path))) sys.path = [path] try: module = importlib.import_module(module_name) except ImportError as e: if path is not None: warnings.warn( f"{module_name} module could not be imported from {path}.", stacklevel=2, ) module = str(e) finally: sys.path = orig_path return module
+If not importable, the error message is instead returned. """ orig_path = sys.path if path is not None: path = os.path.abspath(os.path.expandvars(os.path.expanduser(path))) sys.path = [path] try: module = importlib.import_module(module_name) except ImportError as e: if raise_warning: warnings.warn( f"{module_name} module could not be imported from {path}.", stacklevel=2, ) module = str(e) finally: sys.path = orig_path return module